Migrating from GitHub Actions to CNB

 - name: Deploy to the $DEPLOYMENT_ENV server

-- In GitHub Actions, workflows can use matrix strategy to automatically create multiple job runs based on variable combinations using variables in a single job definition.
+- GitHub Actions: Supports matrix strategy to automatically create multiple job runs based on variable combinations

 GitHub Actions Format